 Here are some ingredients in the sensitive toothpaste I used:

-- Flavor: Flavor is a term used by cosmetic manufacturers for substances or combination of substances added to a cosmetic product to produce or to mask a particular flavor.
+- Flavor is a term used by cosmetic manufacturers for substances or combination of substances added to a cosmetic product to produce or to mask a particular flavor.
 A toxic score of 4.

-- Cocamidoprophyl Betaine: Cocamidopropyl betaine is a synthetic surfactant; it has been associated with irritation and allergic contact dermatitis, reactions that could be due to the ingredient itself or to impurities present in it, such as 3-dimethylaminopropylamine.
+- Cocamidopropyl betaine is a synthetic surfactant; it has been associated with irritation and allergic contact dermatitis, reactions that could be due to the ingredient itself or to impurities present in it, such as 3-dimethylaminopropylamine.
 A toxic score of 4.

-And the MAIN problem with my sensitive toothpaste was that it DID NOT CURE anything for me.
+The MAIN problem with my sensitive toothpaste was that it DID NOT CURE anything for me.

-I still had sensitive teeth & gums.
-Everyday.
 I used that toothpaste for several years and my sensitivity never decreased and actually got worse.
-It got so bad that my dentist then gave me a numbing gel with fluoride that I applied to my gums everyday.

 My dental history is far from flawless.
 I had periodontal disease and a root canal at the age of 20.
-I was blessed with an impressive overbite and had some sort of metal in my mouth for 13 years (an appliance as a kid, braces for middle & high school, upper removable retainer, & lower permanent retainer for early adulthood).
+I was blessed with an impressive overbite and had some form of metal in my mouth for 13 years (an appliance as a kid, braces for middle & high school, upper removable retainer, & lower permanent retainer for early adulthood).
 I believe this was one of the factors that caused my gum problems.
-It is difficult to clean behind all that metal & wires!
+It is difficult to clean behind all that metal & wires.

 I have not had a single problem or sensitivity since ditching commercial toothpaste!